 [Catch it all after the jump]

-What defines a super rich American?
+What defines a super-rich American?

-We don’t define a number in the series, but generally we look at people worth $100 million or more.
+We don’t define a number in the series, but generally, we look at people worth $100 million or more.

-What about the super rich draws you the most?
+What about the super-rich draws you the most?

 How did you get involved in peeping ‘Inside Wealth’?

-I’ve been covering wealth for 10 years and written two books about the rich.
-Taking these stories to TV was the logical extensions, since the subjects and surroundings are so visual.
+I’ve been covering wealth for 10 years and have written two books about the rich.
+Taking these stories to TV was the logical extension since the subjects and surroundings are so visual.
 The goal here isn’t to judge people – not to celebrate the rich or condemn them – but to bring viewers inside this very foreign world.

-An unknown or little known fact about the 0.1%?
+An unknown or little-known fact about the 0.1%?

 They rarely use their many homes.
 One owner of a $31 million mansion in Aspen had been there once in two years.
 One owner of a $100 million “complex” in California is there maybe once or twice a year.
 Today’s biggest mega-mansions are often empty.

 What is that one thing that you would immediately buy if you become a billionaire?